“I will love the light for it shows me the way, yet I will endure the darkness because it shows me the stars.”

 However, the bell ringers of the four other churches ensure the Sabbath is not a restful day for the residents of George Square and shift workers like my father often cursed when the various churches announced the different starting times of their services with clanging bells.
 Clappers chimed an invasive cacophony as they bounced off hundredweights of metal.

 The entrance to Number 2 called a ‘close’.
 Six stone steps lead to a narrow passageway that stretches to the back of the building where more steps allow access to the flats on the upper floors.
 At the far end of the close, stairs go down to the pocket-handkerchief back garden, referred to as the ‘drying green’ or ‘back green’.
 The shared laundry with a copper stove is here, and the rubbish bins.

 The coal cellars for the ground floor flats – Number I and Number 2 – are beside the laundry.
 My father being a keen amateur photographer converted part of the coal cellar into a dark room-cum-workshop.

 Number 2 is the cream of the flats, having a basement kitchen and its own back door.
-Upstairs on street level there are two large rooms: the parlour and a bedroom.
+Upstairs on street level, there are two large rooms: the parlour and a bedroom.
 The entrance has a patch of dull red floral linoleum, scuffed by many feet and in need of replacing in 1953.
-The bathroom next to the bedroom has bath, hand basin, and toilet.
+The bathroom next to the bedroom has a bath, hand basin, and toilet.
 The indoor toilet a luxury not shared by many of Greenock’s population, who still live in overcrowded housing stock not yet repaired, or rebuilt after the devastating bombing raids of World War 2.

 The bathroom’s black and white tiled patterned floor a linoleum, but this hardy floor covering has been replaced in the bedroom and parlour by painted wooden floorboards and floral carpet squares.